Director of Admissions & Diversity Services

 Director of Diversity Services

-The Diversity Services Office serves as a resource to enhance the law school experience for all members of the Mason Law community in areas of diversity that include:
+The Diversity Services Office serves as a resource to enhance the law school experience for all members of the Scalia Law community in areas of diversity that include:

 Many of our student organizations have a commitment to increased diversity awareness within the law school community.
 At Scalia Law we have a number of student organizations whose goal is to promote ethnic/cultural, gender, sexual orientation and/or religious diversity.
 For more information, see Diversity Focus in Student Organizations at Mason Law.

 Scholarship Opportunities—Many scholarship programs have a focus on diversity, and we provide students with a shortcut to that information.

-Career and Internship Opportunities—Mason Law takes part in a variety of job fairs and programs targeting minority students throughout the year.
+Career and Internship Opportunities—Scalia Law takes part in a variety of job fairs and programs targeting minority students throughout the year.

 Outreach Connections—The Diversity Services Office maintains a listing of the various bar associations and organizations in the area that have a focus on diversity.

 Recruiting Events—Stop by and introduce yourself at any of the law/graduate/professional school fairs at which Mason Law will be recruiting.

 Conferences/Community Events for Pre-Law Students—Scalia Law is involved in a variety of conferences and programs of interest.

 Events for Current Mason Law Students—Our diversity-focused organizations are involved in events and activities all year long.